LimoWanKenobi/LimoResume/resume.md

 _México City, México_
 _08/2012 – 12/2012_

-* Development of a web application to coordinate and monitor the communication between several RabbitMQ instances.
+* Developed a web application to coordinate and monitor the communication between several RabbitMQ instances.
 * Participated in the maintenance and development of new functionalities for a C#/WPF application.